felixmulder/felixmulder.github.io/writing/2022-03-10-Interviewing-as-a-Software-Engineer.md

 debugging a service, so I'll focus on debugging code in this section.

 #### Approach
-Fixing bugs is something every engineer does, even if it wasn't they who introduced the error.
+Fixing bugs is something every engineer does, even if it wasn't them who introduced the error.
 The point of these types of exercises is to see how you diagnose and fix issues.
 Sometimes you'll be given a failing test-case which you can use as an entry point.
 Sometimes, you'll need to recreate the error